-MailPoet sets itself apart from the other newsletter plugins by offering its own email sending service that is free for up to 1,000 subscribers and includes the premium version of the plugin, with costs scaling up with the number of subscribers.
+MailPoet sets itself apart from the other newsletter plugins by offering its own email sending service that is free for up to 1,000 subscribers.
+It includes the premium version of the plugin, with costs scaling up with the number of subscribers.
 This could definitely come in handy if your current email service doesn’t support the number of emails you’d be sending out with a newsletter, or if you’re trying to switch over to a new service.

-The Newsletter Plugin
+WordPress Newsletter Plugin: The Newsletter Plugin

 For $265 per year, you can install all paid extensions on an unlimited number of websites.
 Some of the features/extensions you’ll be missing out on if you stick with the free version include better reporting, a WooCommerce integration that allows for better segmentation, and blog post newsletter automation.

 In terms of sending, The Newsletter Plugin can integrate with the sending plugin or service of your choice (including WP Offload SES!).
 The premium license also includes integrations with Amazon SES, Mailgun, SendGrid, and others.

-Email Subscribers & Newsletters Plugin
+WordPress Newsletter Plugin: Email Subscribers & Newsletters Plugin

 I tried finding more about what is improved on security in the paid licenses, but the details on that were vague beyond a Captcha and blacklists.

-It’s different from the other solutions here in that it’s not just an email newsletter service.
+It differs from the other solutions here in that it’s not just an email newsletter service.
 Instead, it bills itself as a complete eCommerce CRM and marketing automation platform.
 So you’ll get a lot of features outside of email newsletters, including customer behavior tracking and a WooCommerce integration.